Noncommutative resolutions of AS-Gorenstein isolated singularites: Noncommutative isolated singularities

 For any $\cM\in \Qgr A$, the \textit{injective dimension} $\idim_{\cA}\cM$ of $\cM$ is the length of the minimal injective resolution of $\cM$ in $\Qgr A$.
-Next lemma shows that the Ext-groups $\Ext_{\qgr A}^i(\cM,\cN)$, and so the global dimension of the abelian category $\qgr A$, can be computed in the Grothendieck category $\Qgr A$, which has enough injective objects.
+Next lemma shows that the Ext-groups $\Ext_{\qgr A}^i(\cM,\cN)$, and so the global dimension of the abelian category $\qgr A$, can be computed in $\Qgr A$, which is a Grothendieck category with enough injective objects.